What is LIDAR?

 Light Detection and Ranging

-LIDAR surveying (Light Detection and Ranging) is a technology that uses lasers to measure the distance to an object or surface.
-LIDAR sensors are mounted on a platform, such as a drone or a car, and emit lasers that bounce off objects and return to the sensor.
-By measuring the time it takes for the lasers to return, the sensor can calculate the distance to the object and create a detailed 3D map of the surrounding area.
+LIDAR surveying (Light Detection and Ranging) is a technology that uses lasers to measure distance to objects or surfaces.
+Typically, LIDAR sensors mount on platforms such as drones or cars.
+These sensors emit lasers that bounce off objects and return to the sensor.
+By measuring the time it takes for the lasers to return, the sensor calculates the distance.
+As a result, it creates a detailed 3D map of the surrounding area.

-LIDAR is used in a variety of applications, including mapping, surveying, self-driving cars, and robotics.
-It is especially useful for applications that require high accuracy and precision, as LIDAR sensors can capture detailed 3D data with millimetre-level accuracy.
+LIDAR serves various applications, including mapping, surveying, self-driving cars, and robotics.
+In particular, it excels where high accuracy and precision matter.
+This is because LIDAR sensors capture detailed 3D data with millimetre-level accuracy.

-LIDAR is often used in conjunction with other sensors, such as cameras and radar, to provide a more comprehensive view of the surrounding environment.
-It is also used to supplement GPS data, which can be prone to errors in certain environments.
+Often, LIDAR works alongside other sensors, such as cameras and radar, to provide a more comprehensive view.
+Additionally, it supplements GPS data, which can suffer errors in some environments.